Prostitution on Native American Reservations in North America: Generational trauma

-Intergenerational trauma is defined as “a traumatic event that began years prior to the current generation and has impacted in ways in which individuals within a family understand, cope with, and heal from the trauma".
-Due to patterns of forced relocation, racism, and sexual violence towards indigenous populations, remnants of those misfortunes have transcribed into further vulnerabilities.
-Following colonization, the lives of indigenous individuals were disrupted, causing instability that would be felt for generations to come.
-The systematic racism and disruption caused stress amongst native families that lead to dysfunctional circumstances in their home lives.
+Intergenerational trauma is defined as "a traumatic event that began years prior to the current generation and has impacted in ways in which individuals within a family understand, cope with, and heal from the trauma".
+Due to patterns of forced relocation, racism, and sexual violence towards Indigenous populations, remnants of those misfortunes have transcribed into further vulnerabilities.
+Following colonization, the lives of Indigenous individuals were disrupted, causing instability that would be felt for generations to come.
+The systematic racism and disruption caused stress among Native families that lead to dysfunctional circumstances in their home lives.
 Some of these dysfunctions included increased drug and alcohol use, domestic violence, depression, PTSD, and neglect of children.
 These patterns of dysfunction traveled across generations as cycles of abuse, neglect, and overall struggles became commonplace.

-As a result of these dysfunctions, native teens and women were at high risk for sexual violence and sex trafficking.
-With increasing levels of substance abuse, poverty, and trauma, indigenous parents would often neglect their parental duties, pushing many teens into the sex industry and increasing their vulnerability of being trafficked due to financial struggle and overall lack of guidance.
-This lack of guidance also caused teens to be unaware and caused teens to be easily manipulated by traffickers, who would often make promises of financial stability and a better life, knowing the dysfunctional home lives of the indigenous teens.
+As a result of these dysfunctions, Native teens and women were at high risk for sexual violence and sex trafficking.
+With increasing levels of substance abuse, poverty, and trauma, Indigenous parents would often neglect their parental duties, pushing many teens into the sex industry and increasing their vulnerability of being trafficked due to financial struggle and overall lack of guidance.
+This lack of guidance also caused teens to be unaware and caused teens to be easily manipulated by traffickers, who would often make promises of financial stability and a better life, knowing the dysfunctional home lives of the Indigenous teens.

 A new sexual market

-Through the emergence of modernization, increased infrastructure, and urbanization of once-rural areas, in the late 19th through 21st centuries the vulnerability of indigenous populations in situations of sexual violence and sex trafficking heightened.
-Oftentimes, large cities and companies would be placed near already established reservations, exposing natives to the modernity that they were once isolated from.
-Urban areas and cities placed near reservations were are often filled with a large surplus of unmarried men who were now in have proximity to indigenous women and girls.
+Through the emergence of modernization, increased infrastructure, and urbanization of once-rural areas, in the late 19th through 21st centuries the vulnerability of Indigenous populations in situations of sexual violence and sex trafficking heightened.
+Oftentimes, large cities and companies would be placed near already established reservations, exposing Natives to the mainstream Western societies that they were once isolated from.
+Urban areas and cities placed near reservations were are often filled with a large surplus of unmarried men who were now in have proximity to Indigenous women and girls.

 As a result, this created a huge market for sex as these men would often not have any other access to a large supply of women.
-These men would frequently gamble, drink, and attend bars and casinos, while the native women, who often lived in impoverished circumstances, would offer sexual services to these men at the local bars, gas stations, and casinos to survive and purchase basic necessities.
+These men would frequently gamble, drink, and attend bars and casinos, while the Native women, who often lived in impoverished circumstances, would offer sexual services to these men at the local bars, gas stations, and casinos to survive and purchase basic necessities.

 This blend of two once separated worlds also involved the forced removal of Native American women and girls out of their homes on reservations, and into the sex trade.
 With such a large market of sex buyers that the neighboring cities provided, sex traffickers saw an opportunity to make a large income off of the surplus of vulnerable women and girls on these reservations.
 Men from the cities would enter the reservations, purchase young girls, and sell them into the sex trade.
 Due to the high levels of poverty on these reservations, the parents of these girls were forced to cooperate because they needed the money for survival.